 All staff receive a paid classroom based two week induction training programme that takes them through the statutory training, paid two weeks of shadowing with an established member of staff and further training on topics more specific to the individuals who use the service.
-All staff are trained in BILD approved Positive Behavioural Support Training (including theory and practice of PRT and Positive Behaviour Support Plans) during this induction period.
+100% of staff are trained in BILD approved Positive Behavioural Support Training (including theory and practice of PRT and Positive Behaviour Support Plans) during this induction period.

 We ensure that the staff we employ all have suitable evidence-based training around individuals who may use behaviour to support their communication and that they have the right attitude to support the individuals in the service.

 There is ongoing CPD to regularly refresh and improve knowledge and skills and we provide training in specific topics that might include Emotional Regulation Problems (Borderline Personality Disorder), Autism, Social Coaching, Challenging Behaviour, Communication, Mental Health, and Person Centred Planning.
 In-house training on the specialist nature of our client group is provided by Clinical Psychologists and our Learning Disability Nurse.

 We are committed to the Positive Behavioural Support Coalition UK Framework, and as such we are promoting and providing free training in the BTEC Diploma in Positive Behaviour Management.

-We have developed geographical links with Weston College, SGS (Filton) and Bridgwater College and both encourage and support to develop further by undertaking a Health and Social Apprenticeship at either Level 2 or Level 3.
+We have developed geographical links with Weston College, SGS (Filton) and Bridgwater College and both encourage and support staff to develop further by undertaking a Health and Social Care Apprenticeship at either Diploma Level 2 or Level 3.
+To date:

 Adult Care Worker Apprenticeship L2